 What is Tempeh?Did you know tempeh originated in Indonesia in the early 1800s? (source) Tempeh is a fermented soy product that’s made of cooked, dehulled soybeans that are inoculated with mold, packed, and incubated until the beans are bound together by the mycelium.
-Sound like weird science?
-Because it is.
-This unique fermentation process creates prebiotics which have been known to promote gut health.
-Not to mention, tempeh boasts a whole range of other health benefits, and is also high in iron and calcium (source).
+Sounds like weird science, but this fermentation process makes nutrients more available to your body.
+Plus, tempeh is rich in prebiotics which have been known to promote gut health.
+It also boasts a whole range of other health benefits, including its iron and calcium content (source).
+Cube your tempeh, mix with your peanut-coconut aminos (or tamari) glaze, and set aside.
+While that’s happening you’ll prep your other ingredients.
+Once marinated, sauté your tempeh on both sides until golden brown and delicious.
+Then you’ll add your veggies and grains and stir-fry until crispy and browned before adding your tempeh back to the pan to warm.
+That’s it!

 Origin of Stir-Fries